 I played the character of ‘Harmon Rabb Jr.’ on JAG (CBS Television).
 ‘Harm,’ as he was affectionately known, was a former top-gun pilot and also a Navy lawyer.
 JAG is an acronym for ‘Judge Advocate General’ corp., which is the legal arm of the military.

-How did you find out JAG had been cancelled after its first season?
+How did David James Elliott learn JAG had been cancelled after its first season?

 I was told about the show’s cancellation on NBC during the filming of the last episode of the season.
 Don Bellisario pulled me aside and gave me the news, which was incredibly disheartening as we still had about four days of filming left and the finale was a cliffhanger.

-When did you find out it was being picked up by another network for a second season, and when did you realize the show had gone from cancellation to a bona fide hit?
+When did David James Elliot find out JAG was being picked up by another network for a second season?

 I found out the show was being picked up by CBS a few days after we had finished filming.
 Don B. was in the air going to NYC for the television upfronts and called me from the plane.
 (There used to be phones at your seat in first-class in those days ☺)